- Served as lead settlement counsel in a major dispute over drainage and environmental cleanup problems affecting a large shopping center tract.

 - We stayed the case – kept it from proceeding – for approximately two years.

-- The case has now been dismissed on grounds that the United States was not a convenient forum.
+- The case was ultimately dismissed on grounds that the United States was not a convenient forum.

-- Plaintiffs were unable to prosecute this case in the United States.
+- Plaintiffs were therefore unable to prosecute this case in the United States.

 OTHER RECENT TRIAL AND SETTLEMENT RESULTS

-- Lead plaintiff lawyer for Milwaukee County and the Milwaukee County Pension Fund
+- Served as lead plaintiff lawyer for Milwaukee County and the Milwaukee County Pension Fund.

-- Lead plaintiff lawyer overseeing Canadian trial team in a major Canadian trial victory
+- Served as lead plaintiff lawyer overseeing Canadian trial team in a major Canadian trial victory.

 - Was hired to oversee the Canadian trial team in a case in Canada where Apache Corporation’s Canadian subsidiary faced a $300 million counterclaim in a dispute over drilling rights.